 2. Alaskan Malamute

-The Malamute is one of the large Husky breeds and weighs between 75 to 100 pounds.
+The Malamute is one of the large Husky breeds and weighs between 75 and 100 pounds.
 They stand slightly taller than the Siberian, at around 23 to 26 inches from their shoulder to the ground.
 These dogs are also more aggressive toward other animals, but rarely to humans.
 They can be trained to be a guard dog but will need to be taught to safely express their distrust of strangers.

 The Malamute is a brilliant dog that originates from the region around Alaska.
 These smart dogs often have a strong-willed personality with a sizeable stubborn streak.
 They need an owner who will be assertive and has experience handling large and stubborn breeds.